Wiretap Channels with Causal State Information: Strong Secrecy: Problem Statement and the Result

-Here, the term $H(S|UY)$ in (\ref{eq:rata-2}), (\ref{eq:rata-3}), (\ref{eq:asahi1}), (\ref{eq:asahi2}) specifies the rate of (auxiliary) Slepian-Wolf coding for information reconcillation in secret key agreement (for OPT cipher) between Alice and Bob using the CSI; in (\ref{eq:asahi1}) the term $I(U;Y)-I(U;SZ)$ specifies the transmission rate of confidential message via naive WC coding \footnote[2]{ Notice here that the WC $\omega^*$ in this paper is equipped with no public authenticated noiseless channel between Alice and Bob unlike in the standard setting of secret key agreement, but all communications occur inside the WC $\omega^*$ in a one-way fashion from Alice to Bob.}; the term $H(S|Z)-H(S|UY)$ in (\ref{eq:rata-2}), (\ref{eq:rata-3}), (\ref{eq:asahi1}), (\ref{eq:asahi2}) specifies the key rate to transmit an additional confidential message via OTP cipher with the secret key shared between Alice and Bob using the CSI; the term $I(U;Y)-H(S|UY)$ in (\ref{eq:rata-2}), (\ref{eq:rata-3}), (\ref{eq:asahi1}), (\ref{eq:asahi2}) specifies the upper bound on total transmission rates for two kinds of confidential messages as above except for the auxiliary message.
-The proof of Theorem \ref{teiri:main1} is provided in the next section.
+The term $H(S|UY)$ in (\ref{eq:rata-2}), (\ref{eq:rata-3}) specifies the rate of (auxiliary) Slepian-Wolf coding for information reconcillation in secret key agreement (for OPT cipher) between Alice and Bob using the CSI; in (\ref{eq:rata-2}) the term $I(U;Y)-I(U;SZ)$ specifies the transmission rate of confidential message via WC coding \footnote[2]{ Notice here that the WC $\omega$ in this paper is equipped with no public authenticated noiseless channel between Alice and Bob unlike in the standard setting of secret key agreement, but all communications occur inside the WC $\omega$ in one-way fashion from Alice to Bob.}; the term $H(S|Z)-H(S|UY)$ in (\ref{eq:rata-2}) specifies the key rate to transmit an additional confidential message via OTP cipher with the secret key shared between Alice and Bob using the CSI; the term $I(U;Y)-H(S|UY)$ in (\ref{eq:rata-2}), (\ref{eq:rata-3}) specifies the upper bound on total transmission rates for two kinds of confidential messages as above, excluding the Slepian-Wolf auxiliary message.

+The achievability of $R_{\mbox{{ \rm CSI-0}}}(p(u), p(x|u,s))$ is well known, which is attained by the standard WC coding {\em without} resorting to the OTP cipher using the secret key generated by CSI (cf. Csisz\'ar and K\"orner \cite{csis-kor-3rd}, El Gamal and Kim \cite{gamal-kim}, Dai and Luo \cite{dai-luo}).
+This is actually attained by employing the ``one-time" CSI coding in the sense of Han, Endo and Sasaki \cite{han-et}.